janse180/dynamiccluster/deploy.md

 ## Cloud library installation

-Depending on the particular cloud that you use, its client library needs to be installed.
+Before installing Dynamic Cluster, depending on the particular cloud that you use, its client library needs to be installed.

 ### OpenStack